-Some people with vaginas may also notice vaginal discharge.
+Some women may also notice vaginal discharge.

 The severity and range of symptoms differ from person to person.
-People with vulvas frequently experience painful urination, and when this happens, it's important to avoid the problem of urinary retention by drinking plenty of fluids to dilute the urine and thereby reduce pain and stinging.
+Women frequently experience painful urination, and when this happens, it's important to avoid the problem of urinary retention by drinking plenty of fluids to dilute the urine and thereby reduce pain and stinging.
 Sitting in a partially filled bath when urinating also helps.

-People can experience generalised fever, aches and pains, and a depressed run-down feeling.
+Both women and men can experience generalised fever, aches and pains, and a depressed run-down feeling.